Gaia-pygmalion/Daily-Fudan-Automation-using-Testcafe-and-Tesseract/README.md

-Only for the purpose of TA study.
+A draft, only for the purpose of TA study.

 Run (Node.js environment is required):